aquaris-dev/aquaris-dev.github.io/devices.md

 * Aquaris M5.5 (namek)

-We plan to support other Qualcomm bq devices in the future with our LineageOS Android project.
+We plan to support other Qualcomm bq devices in the future with our LineageOS Android project but we don't preanounce support..

 ### Status

 More detailed status updates will be published on our blog.
-The latest status update was published on [April 2, 2018]({% post_url 2018-04-02-device-status %}).
+The latest status update was published on [June 1, 2018]({% post_url 2018-06-01-device-status %}).